justynjen/justynjenBlog1/_drafts/9-kick-ass-books-to-jump-start-yourself.md

   - Digital Nomads
 ---

 The first thing that you should know about me is that I LOVE to read.
 I was that nerd that read under the covers every night thinking that my mom just wouldn't notice.
 I just wanted to share my favorite books with you that are totally going to change your life.
-I know they changed mine!&nbsp;
+I know they changed mine!

 #### Better than Before by Gretchen Rubin